mars-open/mars-base/README.md

 A documentation of the pipelines and monitoring of weekly test runs can be browsed using SDLB's Visualizer under https://mars-base.zzeekk.ch/.

-To view the created Positionspoints see https://github.com/mars-open/mars-explorer.
+To view the created Positionpoints see https://github.com/mars-open/mars-explorer.

 ## Features